Ensemble Parameter Estimation for the Lumped Parameter Linear Superposition (LPLSP) Framework: A Rapid Approach to

 \section{Introduction}

-Reduced order thermal modeling is widely used to accelerate transient thermal simulations, especially for systems where full high fidelity CFD simulations \cite{neel_jot,neel_chapter} are too costly for repeated use.
-A comprehensive review of existing ROM development methods including Compact Thermal Networks \cite{CTN1,CTN2,CTN3,CTN4,CTN5}, projection based techniques \cite{krylov1,krylov2,krylov3,krylov4,krylov5,BT1,BT2,POD1,POD2,POD3,POD4,POD5,POD6}, and machine learning approaches such as physics informed neural networks \cite{PINN1,PINN2,PINN3,PINN4} was presented in our previous work \cite{LPLSP1,LPLSP2}.
-Their advantages and limitations were discussed in detail, hence, an extensive literature review is not repeated here.
-This paper extends our earlier work introducing the Lumped Parameter Linear Superposition (LPLSP) method \cite{LPLSP1,LPLSP2} for developing reduced-order models (ROMs) for transient thermal systems.
-The LPLSP framework offers the ability to accurately reproduce detailed temperature evolution at a fraction of the computational cost of full CFD simulation, making it an attractive tool for rapid thermal evaluation and design exploration.
+Reduced-order modeling (ROM) has become an essential strategy for accelerating transient simulations in thermal management of electronic systems, particularly when full high-fidelity CFD analyses \cite{fullSim1, fullSim2, fullSim3, neel_ecce, neel_jot} are prohibitively expensive for iterative design or mission-profile evaluations.
+Existing approaches for ROM development include Compact Thermal Networks (CTNs) \cite{CTN1,CTN2,CTN3,CTN4,CTN5}, projection-based techniques such as Krylov subspace and Proper Orthogonal Decomposition (POD) \cite{krylov1,krylov2,krylov3,krylov4,krylov5,BT1,BT2, neel_chapter,POD1,POD2,POD3,POD4,POD5,POD6}, and data-driven methods including physics-informed neural networks \cite{ML1,ML2,ML3,PINN1,PINN2,PINN3,PINN4, OPIN1, OPIN2}.
+These methods offer varying trade-offs between accuracy, interpretability, and computational cost.
+CTNs provide physically interpretable models but often require extensive measurements and struggle with multi-source coupling.
+Projection-based ROMs deliver strong performance in linear regimes but scale poorly for nonlinear, time-varying systems.
+Machine learning approaches promise flexibility and have gained traction for solving high-dimensional PDEs by embedding governing equations into neural architectures, enabling surrogate models that generalize across parametric variations.
+However, they often require large, high-quality datasets and extensive hyperparameter tuning, which can be prohibitive from computation time and cost perspective for industrial workflows.
+Moreover, PINNs and purely data-driven surrogates lack formal guarantees of stability and robustness under extrapolation, raising concerns for safety-critical applications such as automotive power electronics.
+A detailed review of these methods and their limitations was presented in our previous work \cite{LPLSP2}, and therefore is not repeated here.
+Building on this foundation, the Lumped Parameter Linear Superposition (LPLSP) method introduced in \cite{LPLSP1,LPLSP2} demonstrated that accurate transient temperature prediction can be achieved at a fraction of the computational cost of CFD, making it highly attractive for rapid thermal evaluation and design exploration.